 \section{Introduction}

-To find out the symmetries in high temperature QCD is the first step in determining the properties and dynamics of matter under extreme conditions, which are crucial for understanding the mechanisms governing matter creation in the early universe and elucidating the outcomes of relativistic heavy ion collision experiments such as those at LHC and RHIC, as well as those of electron ion collision experiments at the planned electron-ion colliders.
-Lattice QCD provdies the nonperturbative framework to find out the symmetries in high temperature QCD from the first principles.
-Since 1987 \cite{Detar:1987kae,Detar:1987hib}, there have been many lattice studies using the screening masses of meson $z$-correlators to investigate the effective restoration of $U(1)_A$ and $ SU(2)_L \times SU(2)_R$ chiral symmetries of $u$ and $d$ quarks in high temperature QCD, see, e.g., Ref. \cite{Bazavov:2019www} and references therein.
-However, there were no discussions/studies in the literature about the hierarchical restoration of chiral symmetry in high temperature QCD, except for Refs. \cite{Chiu:2023hnm,Chiu:2024jyz}.
+Understanding the symmetries of high-temperature QCD is a crucial first step in determining the properties and dynamics of matter under extreme conditions.
+These studies are essential for gaining insight into the mechanisms governing matter creation in the early universe and for interpreting the results of relativistic heavy-ion collision experiments, such as those conducted at the LHC and RHIC, as well as future electron-ion collision experiments at planned electron-ion colliders.
+Lattice QCD provides a nonperturbative framework to explore the symmetries of high-temperature QCD from first principles.
+Since 1987 \cite{Detar:1987kae,Detar:1987hib}, numerous lattice studies have utilized the screening masses of meson $z$-correlators to investigate the effective restoration of $U(1)_A$ and $ SU(2)_L \times SU(2)_R $ chiral symmetries of $u$ and $d$ quarks in high-temperature QCD (see, e.g., Ref.~\cite{Bazavov:2019www} and references therein).
+However, the hierarchical restoration of chiral symmetry in high-temperature QCD has not been discussed or studied in the literature, with the exception of Refs.~\cite{Chiu:2023hnm,Chiu:2024jyz}.